JediNakDev/JediNakDev/README.md

 Pitchayut Ariyachansil
 ==============================================================================================================================================

-High School Student
+SUTD'28 Eng CSD
 -------------------

 I've been learning coding since 2018, specializing in software development and simulation.

-* 🌍  I'm based in Thailand
+* 🌍  I'm based in Singapore
 * ✉️  You can contact me at [pitch.jedi@gmail.com](mailto:pitch.jedi@gmail.com)
 * ⚡  Opening for internship and software development job